-DCED announced a Pilot LIHEAP Clean and Tune Program which was made available in the fall of 2021.
+The LIHEAP Clean and Tune Program was made available in October 2022.
 The purpose of the program is to perform non-emergency preventative maintenance services and provide client education to protect the health and safety of the client while preserving the integrity of the client's heating system and equipment.
 Although the Clean and Tune service is considered non-emergency work, as part of this program, it is allowable to provide this service as part of a Crisis Interface emergency job.

-Data collected over the course of this pilot will be used to determine the continuation and effectiveness of this PA WAP LIHEAP Clean and Tune Program.
+Data collected over the course of this program will be used to determine the continuation and effectiveness of this Pennsylvania LIHEAP Clean and Tune Program.
 The continuation of this program is also dependent on funding availability.